pyinfra-dev/pyinfra/docs/api/operations.rst

 Operations are, in general, simple Python functions.
 They are passed the current deploy state and a target host, along with any operation arguments.
-The function reads state from the host, comparing it to the arguments, and outputs a list of **commands**.
+The function reads state from the host, comparing it to the arguments, and yields **commands**.

 Input: reserved arguments